thibaudcolas/draftjs-filters/README.md

 ##### removeInvalidAtomicBlocks

-Removes atomic blocks for which the entity isn't whitelisted.
+Removes atomic blocks for which the entity isn't allowed.

 ###### Parameters